-£800 million - £1.6 billion (approximate)
+£450 million - £900 million (approximate)

-Cost estimates have been undertaken on the level of design undertaken at Stage 5 of the co-creative process.
+Cost estimates have been undertaken on level of design undertaken at Stage 5 of the co-creative process.
 The costs include pre-construction costs (design and preparation costs, advanced works costs and land costs) and construction costs (preliminaries and indirect costs and direct construction costs, including structures, road pavement, earthworks, risks and opportunities and inflation).
-It should be noted that these cost estimates are for comparison purposes only and will be further refined once more detailed design work is undertaken.
+It should be noted that these cost estimates are for comparison purposes only and will be further refined upon further design work undertaken.